Stereolab: 2002–2010: Death of Hansen, later releases and hiatus

 The group released six limited-edition singles in 2005 and 2006, which were anthologised in the 2006 compilation Fab Four Suture, and contained material which Mark Jenkins thought continued the brisker sound of the band's post-Hansen work.
 By June 2007, Stereolab's line-up comprised Tim Gane, Lætitia Sadier, Andy Ramsay, Simon Johns, Dominic Jeffrey, Joseph Watson, and Joseph Walters.
 In 2008, the band issued their next album under the label 4AD titled, Chemical Chords, which "[downplays] their arsenal of analog synths in favor of live instrumentation".

 In April 2009, Stereolab manager Martin Pike announced a pause in their activities for the time being.
 He said that it was an opportune time for the members to move on to other projects.
 Not Music, a collection of unreleased material recorded at the same time as Chemical Chords, was released in 2010.

 2019–present: Reunion and Instant Holograms on Metal Film

 In February 2019, the group announced a tour of Europe and the United States to coincide with expanded, remastered reissues of several of the albums released under Warp Records.
-Stereolab were part of the lineup for 2019's Primavera Sound festival, taking part on the weekend of 30 May in Barcelona, Spain, and the following weekend in Porto, Portugal.
+Stereolab were part of the lineup for 2019's Primavera Sound festival, taking part on the weekend of 30 May in Barcelona and the following weekend in Porto.
 It was the group's first live performance since 2009.